gem/oq-engine/doc/about.md

  **OpenQuake Risk Library**
 Both libraries were built by the OpenQuake team to serve as a fast, stable, and lightweight alternative to existing risk and hazard libraries.

 To get involved in OpenQuake, join us on IRC (irc.freenode.net) in the #openquake channel by using an IRC client or via web at http://webchat.freenode.net.
-You can also submit questions, comments, or support requests to our developer mailing list: http://groups.google.com/group/openquake-dev.
+You can also submit questions, comments, or support requests to our OpenQuake users mailing list: http://groups.google.com/group/openquake-users.

 You can find more information about the project at **<a href="http://www.globalquakemodel.org/openquake/about/" target="_blank">http://www.globalquakemodel.org/openquake/about</a>**